NostalgicCoder/TmdbApi.Lib/README.md

 - Display of actor/actress information.
 - Ability to mark films/tv shows the user has watched and have them displayed under a dedicated section for reference.
 - Ability to mark favorite actors and have them displayed under a dedicated section for reference.
+- Show graph data of film years and genres the user has watched

 NOTE!: